Sirocco (film): Plot

-In 1925 Damascus, the native Syrians are engaged in a guerrilla war against the French colonial rule of Syria.
+In 1925 Damascus, the native Syrians are fighting a guerrilla war against the French colonial rule of Syria.
 Harry Smith is an American black marketeer, secretly selling weapons to the guerillas.
-As the situation deteriorates, French General LaSalle orders that civilian sympathisers be executed each time his soldiers are killed, but his head of military intelligence, Colonel Feroud, persuades him to alter the plan, and simply detain civilians for 48 hours.
+As the situation deteriorates, French General LaSalle orders that civilian sympathisers be executed each time his soldiers are killed, but his head of military intelligence, Colonel Feroud, persuades him to simply detain civilians for 48 hours.
 Feroud calls in five of the city's profiteers (including Smith and Balukjiaan) and accuses them of selling food at excessive prices.
 Smith is the only one who appears to be willing to cooperate.
-After he leaves, they investigate Smith and find he was a war hero in the First World War.
+After he leaves, they investigate Smith and find he was a hero in the First World War.

-A bomb goes off in a night club where Smith has been eying Violetta whilst drinking with his barber friend Nasir.
+A guerilla-planted bomb goes off in a night club where Smith has been eying Violetta while drinking with his barber friend Nasir.
 Violetta is thrown to the floor.
 Feroud picks her up, but it is Smith who comforts her.
 Violetta leaves with Feroud and returns to his apartment: it becomes clear that they are lovers.

 Feroud presses for negotiations with rebel leader Emir Hassan.
 LaSalle reluctantly lets him try to arrange a meeting, but refuses to let Feroud make contact directly.
-A young military officer sent in his place is later found murdered with his throat cut.
+A young military officer sent in his place is later found with his throat cut.

 Feroud calls in Balukjiaan and accuses him of being a gun-runner.
 He protests his innocence and suggests Smith instead.

 To complicate matters, Harry makes a pass at Feroud's unhappy mistress, Violetta, but she rejects him.
-Later, she informs Feroud she wants to leave him, but he refuses to let her go.
+Later, she informs Feroud she wants to leave him, but he hits her and refuses to let her go.

 Harry discovers that Nasir has given his name to the authorities when pressured, and plans his escape.
 At the same time, Violetta shows up and begs him to take her back to Cairo.
 Needing to flee himself, he agrees to take her along.
 However, a French patrol nearly captures Harry.
 He barely gets away, but has to leave behind his money, and without that, he is soon betrayed to the French.

 Facing execution, Harry agrees to help Feroud meet with Hassan.
 Hassan calls the colonel a fool and dismisses his plea for negotiations, but decides to spare his life when Harry and Feroud's aide Major Leon show up offering a £10,000 ransom.
 The officers are allowed to leave; Harry is not so lucky.
 The rebels are angered that he has revealed the location of their headquarters to the French and fear he has sold them out, so they kill him.
 As Feroud and Leon walk back, they notice that the incessant gunfire and explosions have stopped.
 Feroud wonders aloud if he has convinced Hassan to be as big a fool.